Chapter 5: Handling Problems

 "I need production database access to debug the issue [WHAT].

-I've asked ops team twice via Slack [WHAT TRIED].
+I have asked the ops team twice via Slack [WHAT TRIED].

 Customers are experiencing errors [IMPACT].